-4.1 Children with special educational needs and disabilities may have learning, physical, social/emotional or medical difficulties that require special provision to be made.
+Children with SEND may have learning, physical, social/emotional or medical difficulties that require special provision to be made.
 All children may have special needs at some time in their lives.

 Children have a learning difficulty if:

 - They have significantly greater difficulty in learning than the majority of children of the same age - They have a disability which prevents or hinders them from making use of the educational facilities that are provided for children of the same age